Skip to main content

 Overview

 After CAD design approval, you can proceed with submitting permit and interconnection applications to the relevant authorities.
+Permit and interconnection submission proofs and approvals are uploaded once both approvals are received, and Daylight verifies the full package in a single review.

 Required Actions

-Initial Permit Submission (Day 20)
+Step 1: Initial Permit Submission (Day 20)

 • Submit permit application to the Authority Having Jurisdiction (AHJ)